Project communication = everything

 (I don’t shop there.
 I didn’t appreciate the bait-and-switch from ‘Made in America’ goods.)

-As supervisors (or parents!), we can learn from this retail giant in this business area:
+As supervisors (or parents!), we can learn from this retail giant in this area:

 Remarkable communication